-More than a year on from the revelation that the US National Security Agency (NSA) collects personal data on every American – and many more people worldwide – the storm has passed.
+More than a year on from the revelation that the U.S. National Security Agency (NSA) collects personal data on every American – and many more people worldwide – the storm has passed.

-Yet the NSA continues to monitor every American and many of its allies, with the backing of the US Government.
+Yet the NSA continues to monitor every American and many of its allies, with the backing of the U.S. Government.

-In this post we look at 8 methods the NSA is using to spy on you right now, according to documents leaked by Edward Snowden and further investigation by the press.
+Let’s take a look at 8 methods the NSA is using to spy on you right now, according to documents leaked by Edward Snowden and further investigation by the press.

 How the NSA spies on you in America